faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 OR

-- *Show the information only for the specific interface port*
+- Show the information only for the specific interface port.

 ```bash
 Switch# show int FastEthernet 0/1 switchport